aprnna/Doko/README.md

 ## how to install doko app

 1. **Download the APK:**
-Click the following link to download the latest version of the APK: [Link to APK on GitHub or other source]
+Click the following link to download the latest version of the APK: [Link](https://github.com/aprnna/Doko/releases/tag/1.0)

 2. **Install the APK:**
     - Open your file manager app and locate the downloaded APK file.